ideaChenGo/FS2/README.md

 **upload_host** / path   the host and path to your upload script ( testweb.com/upload.php?f=2018 )

 **slave_cam_ip**  BETA This is GET ping that is made to another IP or host with a fixed path: /capture on the moment of taking a picture.
 For ex. can be used to trigger IP the capture route of another camera, taking two pictures at the same time when you shoot one of the cameras triggering the other as a 'slave camera'.
-UPDATING this slightly it could be used to pimg any script to trigger an action when taking a photo, like sending an email or giving a signal to another IoT device.
+UPDATING this slightly it could be used to ping any script to trigger an action when taking a photo, like sending an email or giving a signal to another IoT device.

 NOTE: The new config is saved as a file in SPIFFS only if the new connection is succesfull !
 Take out the boxing gloves before typing your Wifi password ;)

 ### Latest experimental features are on develop branch
-Until passing many tests and getting feedback from close friends that have this develop versiom compiled I do not merge it in master to keep a stable version.
+Please pull develop to help us testing new features.

 New features currently being tested are:

     - Force start in Wifi Manager mode with the route /wifi/reset
     - Configure Arducam model changing one line
     - jpegSize resolutiom with the 5 bigger settings added as a new parameter and stored in SPIFFS config.json
+    - SPIFFS File manager

 ### Known limitations and bugs
 My C++ skills to make a POST are not fail safe, WiFi can be not stable all times, and also the ESP8266 "System on a chip" boards are not meant to upload an Elephant in the internet.
 So 1 of 20 pictures may fail and will fail.